purpleidea/mgmt/docs/language-guide.md

 #### Function graph generation

-At this point we have a fully type AST.
+At this point we have a fully typed AST.
 The AST must now be transformed into a directed, acyclic graph (DAG) data structure that represents the flow of data as necessary for everything to be reactive.
 Note that this graph is *different* from the resource graph which is produced and sent to the engine.
 It is just a coincidence that both happen to be DAG's.
-(You don't freak out when you see a list data structure show up in more than one place, do you?)
+(You aren't surprised when you see a list data structure show up in more than one place, do you?)

 To produce this graph, each node has a `Graph` method which it can call.
 This